 The Public Policy stream is a good option for students interested in law, politics, democratic theory, and governance.

-Students in the Public Policy Stream enrol in two Trinity One seminar courses and a co-requisite:
+Students in the Public Policy stream enroll in two Trinity One seminar credits in their first year.

 What is public policy?
 Is there such a thing as the public good?
-This seminar course examines the notion of a “public” and a central ideological issue of our time: what is the purpose of government in a liberal democratic society?
+This seminar course examines the notion of the “public” through investigating possible answers to a central political question: what is the purpose of government?
 Drawing on readings in philosophy and political theory, the course considers a variety of approaches to interpreting the nature of the public good and asks how policy makers should respond when competing goods (e.g., freedom and security) clash with each other.
-Following discussion of these topics, the course turns to ethical questions underlying a selection of major policy issues in the world today.
+The course involves discussion of contemporary issues in public policy.

 The basic functions of government in Canada include keeping citizens safe, ensuring public health, fostering economic growth, and preserving the federation.
 What are the best ways to achieve these goals?
 When is government action justified?
 How do we know what kinds of public policy will work and what will not?
 How do we assess the effectiveness of a given policy?
 This seminar course studies the history of responses by Canadian governments to a range of public policy problems and, in a series of case studies, examines a selection of the most important areas of federal and provincial activity today.

 AFTER TRINITY ONE’S PUBLIC POLICY STREAM

 The Public Policy stream’s partner, The School of Public Policy and Governance (SPPG) at the University of Toronto, offers an undergraduate Major.
 Seminars taken in the Public Policy stream can count in place of POL 101 as part of the entrance prerequisites for the Public Policy major.